TheOdinProject/curriculum/react/more-react-concepts/reducing-state/reducing-state.md

 }
 ~~~

-Similarly to `useState`, the `dispatch` function _only updates the state in the next render_, and it uses
+Similarly to the `set` function in `useState`, React _only updates the state in the next render_ after calling the `dispatch` function.
-`Object.is` to determine if the state has changed, if it hasn't, then it won't trigger a re-render.
+Keep in mind that these functions use `Object.is` to determine if the state has changed, if it hasn't, then the component won't re-render.

 Whether you use `useState` or `useReducer` is up to you, they're both equivalent and you might use them both in the same component.